landrya/book-library/README.md

 # book-library
-Use a book library use-case to experiment different coding and architecture patterns
+Use a book library use-case to experiment different architectures and design concepts